Show / Hide Table of Contents

 Get Value From Lookup: Yes

-Lookup Table: Customer
+Lookup Table No.: Customer

 Lookup Field: Your Reference